castai/docs/docs/guides/ingress.md

 ## Deployment without CNAME alias

 If you skipped the DNS setup, you will still be able to ping your application and get a response back.
-The only difference is that TLS certificate will not be provisioned, as certificate manager cannot complete a HTTP-01 challenge without LetsEncrypt being able to reach your app via the "official" URL.
+The only difference is that the TLS certificate will not be provisioned, as the certificate manager cannot complete an HTTP-01 challenge without LetsEncrypt being able to reach your app via the "official" URL.

-To ping the application without a DNS CNAME, use the internal DNS name and pass "host" header for the Ingress routing to work.
-You will need to ignore certificate errors, as your application will be using self-signed certificate as a fallback.
+To ping the application without a DNS CNAME, use the internal DNS name and pass the "host" header for the Ingress routing to work.
+You will need to ignore certificate errors, as your application will be using a self-signed certificate as a fallback.

 ```console
 $ curl -s -k -H "Host: sample-app.yourdomain.com" https://1234567890.your-cluster-name-7da6f229.onmulti.cloud | head -n 4